julianocosta89/jcosta.dev/content/posts/mastodon-otel/index.md

 ### Transform Processor

-Working with the [transformprocessor] was a great learning to me.
-I knew the existence of the component, but I have never used it myself.
+Working with the [transformprocessor] was a valuable learning experience for me.
+Although I was aware of the component, I had never used it myself.

-Mastodon wanted some help to get a better naming to their spans, other than the default Ruby instrumentation name.
+Mastodon wanted assistance in improving the naming of their spans beyond the default Ruby instrumentation name.

-They would like to have the values from `code.namespace` merged with `code.function`.
-If you don't know what a code namespace and function are, as I didn't, let me show you an example.
+They would like the values from `code.namespace` and `code.function` combined.
+If you're unfamiliar with these terms, as I initially was, here's an example:

-A namespace would be something like `Api::V1::Timelines::PublicController` and the function `show`.
+A namespace might look like `Api::V1::Timelines::PublicController`, while the function could be `show`.

-The snippet below concatenates those two values with a `#` in between, resulting in this:
+The snippet below demonstrates how these two values are concatenated with a `#` in between, resulting in `Api::V1::Timelines::PublicController#show`.
-`Api::V1::Timelines::PublicController#show`.

 ```yaml